 The authors of the manuscript would like to express their gratitude to Ivan Solà and the Institute for Clinical Excellence INPECS team for their contribution in ensuring a sound and complete revision and analysis of the evidence easing the formulation of the recommendations.
-Special acknowledgements are also due to the external reviewers who have thoroughly reviewed the manuscript and provided valuable comments and insight.
+Special acknowledgments are also due to the external reviewers who have thoroughly reviewed the manuscript and provided valuable comments and insight.
 This manuscript has been externally reviewed by a group of appointed ECTRIMS council members (Cristina Granziera, Heinz Wiendl, Matilde Inglese, Eleni Leonidou, Joachim Burman, Emma Tallantyre, Jose Maria Prieto and Jan Lycke), as well as, patient representatives from the European MS Platform (Pedro Carrascal) and the Multiple Sclerosis International Federation (Peer Baneke).
 Finally, a very special commendation goes to Congrex Switzerland staff for their professional work and support.
-This article has been simultaneously co-published with the Multiple Sclerosis Journal.
-The articles are identical except for minor stylistic and spelling differences in keeping with each journal's style.
-Either citation can be used when citing this article.